-on the ability of our executive officers and other members of senior management to operate effectively both independently and as a group.
-If we are not able to manage existing or future growth, if any, our business, financial condition and operating results may be materially adversely affected.
+Historically, our business has grown rapidly through acquisitions and internally.
+This prior growth of our business has placed a significant strain on our management and operations.
+Our expansion has resulted in substantial growth in the number of our employees.
+In addition, this growth has resulted in increased responsibility for both existing and new management personnel and incremental strain on our existing operations and financial and management information systems.
+Our success depends to a significant extent on the ability of our executive officers and other members of senior management to operate effectively both independently and as a group.
+If we are not able to manage any existing or future growth, our business, financial condition and operating results may be materially adversely affected.